Euripides: Work

-Athenian tragedy in performance during Euripides' lifetime was a public contest between playwrights.
+Athenian tragedy in performance during Euripides's lifetime was a public contest between playwrights.
 The state funded it and awarded prizes.
 The language was metrical, spoken and sung.
-The performance area included a circular floor (called orchestra) where the chorus could dance, a space for actors (three speaking actors in Euripides' time), a backdrop or skene, and some special effects: an ekkyklema (used to bring the skene's "indoors" outdoors) and a mechane (used to lift actors in the air, as in deus ex machina).
+The performance area included a circular floor (called orchestra) where the chorus could dance, a space for actors (three speaking actors in Euripides's time), a backdrop or skene, and some special effects: an ekkyklema (used to bring the skene's "indoors" outdoors) and a mechane (used to lift actors in the air, as in deus ex machina).
 With the introduction of the third actor (attributed to Aeschylus by Themistius; to Sophocles by Aristotle), acting also began to be regarded as a skill worth prizes, requiring a long apprenticeship in the chorus.
 Euripides and other playwrights accordingly composed more and more arias for accomplished actors to sing, and this tendency became more marked in his later plays: tragedy was a "living and ever-changing genre" (cf. previous section, and Chronology; a list of his plays is below).

+Euripides was distinguished by a series of philosophical and artistic positions that he seems to profess, as well as by the great attention he placed on the concept of freedom, which he articulated in various ways throughout his works.
+In general, he was interested in the "issues related to the constitutive polarities of Athenian ideology", that is to say, the oppositions between women and men, slaves and free people, foreigners and Greeks, among others.
+In this regard, the playwright presented slavery, the foundation of Athenian society, as a product of force and therefore fundamentally unjust.
+He also sought to place the audience "inside his characters by deep sympathy".
+The playwright was engaged in a "constant search for truth and realism", which drove him to treat women or marital subjects with interest.
+In this context, Euripides developed detailed female characters with real personalities.
+This phenomenon is so prevalent that women make up almost all of his characters who think and philosophize.